| Accessories |

 If the freedom of a wireless mouse is desired, the rechargeable Contour Mouse Wireless offers all of the same ergonomic benefits as well as improved performance with the addition of an adjustable DPI sensor.

-Note: The Contour Mouse now comes with a 30-Day manufacturer's warranty.
+Note: The Contour Mouse now comes with a 30-day warranty administered by Micwil Group of Companies.

 - The concave depression on the thumb side of the mouse combined with the downward slope towards the mouse towards the fifth finger positions the hand at a 17° angle off the horizontal, which is a more natural position for your hand.